 It’s amazing to think that the very first children we served are now in their 30’s and having families of their own.
 The journey Family Futures has charted in that time is just as amazing.
 We opened our doors in 1985 – known as Kent County Council for the Prevention of Child Abuse with the focus on preventing child abuse and neglect.
 In 2011 we revised our name to Family Futures so as to more closely align with our vision of preparing families and their children for a positive future.
 Throughout our thirty plus years this organization has remained steadfast in our goal and belief that providing a good solution, prevents multiple problems.
 Our mission reflects our passion: to shape a community in which all children can reach their full potential.
 It’s ambitious, but the need is real.

-When parents and families struggle, feeling isolated, uncertain and disconnected is common.
-We often refer to our work as ‘connecting the dots’ for and between parents, children, and community.
+It is common for parents and families to struggle with feeling isolated, uncertain, and disconnected.
+We often refer to our work as ‘connecting the dots’ between parents, children, and the community.
 The connections we facilitate are achieved through education and support, partnering with other community resources, and in using data and research to work proactively in developing effective and innovative solutions.

-As a results-driven organization we’re committed to data, measurement and evaluation.
-We monitor several types of measures, including the number of children and families we serve, the quality of our services, and the impact made by our programs and services.
+As a results-driven organization we’re committed to data, measurement, and evaluation.
+We monitor several numbers, including the number of children and families we serve, the quality of our services, and the impact made by our programs and services.
 By gathering available evidence and data, we continuously learn from and improve our work.